jpboehman/NorthernVA_forecast/README.md

 2) Run `npm start` to start the application and view it in the browser.
 The application will be started on port 3000 type in `localhost:3000` in your browser to check it out!

-3) This application mocks interacting with a database by using the npm module `json-server`.
-This is where all of our test data is stored, and mimics the behavior of fetching and utilizing data from a real remote API.
+3) This application mocks interacting with a backend by using the npm module `json-server`.
+This is where all of the test data is stored, and mimics the behavior of fetching and utilizing data from a real remote API.
 The searching functionality of this application depends on this server.
-To realize the full functionality of the app, open another terminal and run the command `npm run server` (before searching for any forecasts!).
+To realize the full functionality of the app, open another terminal and run the command `npm run server` (before searching for any forecasts).
 The server will start on port 5000 and serve the assets back to the front-end.

 4) Search for a forecast by either typing in a date-range, or by typing in a city within the northern Virginia area.
 The results will populate in a horizonal format below the `Search by Date / Time` button.